What is prediabetes and why does it matter?

 - Be physically active every day.
 Short bouts of exercise go a long way to make changes in your health.

-T2D is a serious disease, but there are options to delay or prevent the disease from becoming chronic.
+T2D is a serious disease, but there are ways to delay or prevent the disease from becoming chronic.
 Now is the time to begin to make some lifestyle changes.
-Small healthy steps pay you back tenfold when it comes to your health.
-Michigan State University Extension offers programs to help prevent, delay and live with diabetes.
+Small healthy steps can make a big difference when it comes to your health.
+Learn more about how to prevent, delay or manager diabetes with programs from Michigan State University Extension.